guschris/alto/scripts/system-prompt.md

     * **Description:** This is a highly efficient command specifically designed for making targeted modifications within an existing file.
 It finds all occurrences of a specified regular expression pattern and replaces them with a defined substitution string. **You should always prefer `replace_in_file` over `write_file` when the task involves modifying only a portion of an existing file**, as it is significantly more efficient and less prone to errors than reading, modifying, and then writing the entire file.
     * **Parameters:**
         * <path>: The relative path to the target file that needs to be modified.
-        * <regex>: The regular expression pattern to search for within the file.
+        * <regex>: The Javscript regular expression pattern to search for within the file.
 All matches will be targeted for replacement.
-Use Javscript regular expressions.
         * <substitution>: The string that will replace each matched instance of the regex pattern.

 4.  `search_files`
     * **Description:** This command enables you to perform comprehensive searches across files within a specified directory structure.
 You can use regular expressions to find specific text patterns, variable names, function calls, or any other textual content.
 It's invaluable for locating relevant code sections or identifying usage patterns.
     * **Parameters:**
         * <path>: The starting relative directory from which the search should commence.
-        * <regex>: The regular expression pattern that the command will search for within the file contents.
+        * <regex>: The Javscript regular expression pattern that the command will search for within the file contents.
         * <recursive>: (Optional, boolean) If set to `true`, the search will extend into all subdirectories nested within the specified <path>.
 If omitted or set to `false`, the search will be confined to the immediate directory.
 Defaults to `false`.

 5.  `list_files`